SignalK/signalk-autopilot/README.md

 <p align="center"><img src="./small-GUI-remote.png"></p>

 `signalk-autopilot` is composed of 2 modules:
 - [A graphical interface that emulates a Raymarine remote control](./GUI-help.md "GUI help")
 To be able to acknowledge pilot related alarms through the GUI you need to install the `signalk-alarm-silencer` plugin.
 - A back-end API described below.

-This current only supports Raymarine NMEA 2000 Autopilots, but I'll be adding support for other autopilots as needed.
+This current only supports Raymarine NMEA 2000 and Raymarine Seatalk 1 Autopilots, but I'll be adding support for other autopilots as needed.

+For Seatalk 1 Autopilots to work, a device that can translate Seatalk datagrams back and forth within an NMEA0183 sentence is required.
+They may be purchased from [Digital Yacht](https://digitalyachtamerica.com/product/st-nmea-usb/)) or [gadgetpool](http://www.gadgetpool.eu/nuke/modules.php?name=News&file=article&sid=28).

 # API